scalastuff/json-parser/README.md

   val parser = new JsonParser(new MyJsonHandler)
 ```

-The parser has parse overloads:
+The parser has three parse overloads:

 ```scala
   def parse(reader: Reader)